 The fee for this training program is $250 and includes all materials and worksheets.
-Participants should expect to commit approximately 10 CE hours to completing this training program.
+Participants should expect to commit approximately 10 CE hours to complete this training program.
 In addition, case studies and other case-relevant materials are provided for training purposes.
-Throughout the training program there will be quizzes that must be passed at 70% in order to advance in the course.
+Throughout the training program, there are quizzes that must be passed at 70% in order to advance in the course.
 Once the course is completed participants will complete a course evaluation and then will be able to print their certificate of completion.

 This training program is relevant for professionals who want to obtain or strengthen skills in expert testimony; including those involved in civil and criminal forensic mental health assessment, forensic settings, human resources and community settings, and those who work at the intersection of clinical psychology and law.
 This training program is for beginner, intermediate, and advanced level clinicians.

 Upon completion of this course, participants should be able to:

 – Describe the components/qualities of effective testimony – Describe differences between testifying at depositions and at trial – Describe various aspects of experience (and inexperience) to communicate to the audience their expertise and credibility – Describe the rules of evidence that impact their sworn testimony during direct examination and cross examination – Describe and employ pre-testimony preparation strategies that will reduce anxiety – Describe an approach for effectively communicating their work and opinions to the legal decision-maker during direct examination – Describe effective responses to commonly-used cross-examination ploys.

 Dr. Randy Otto is a licensed psychologist and is board certified in clinical psychology and forensic psychology (ABPP).
 He has been a faculty member at the University of South Florida since 1989.
 Although his primary appointment is in the Department of Mental Health Law and Policy, he also teaches in the Departments of Psychology, Criminology, and Rehabilitation and Mental Health Counseling.